 Avada offers both single and dual sidebars.
 Sidebars can be assigned globally (same sidebars sitewide) or individually (different sidebars per page or post).
-Avada includes a powerful set of options to achieve this throughout the theme.
+Avada includes a powerful set of options to achieve this.
 Please read below to understand where sidebars can be used and how to assign them globally or individually.

 IMPORTANT NOTE: Sidebars are containers that accept widget areas.
 You must first create a widget area and assign widgets to it before you can assign it to a sidebar.
-To learn how to create widget areas and assign widgets, please refer to our Widget posts linked here.
+To learn how to create widget areas and assign widgets, please refer to our Widget and Sidebar category linked here.